-In 2020, following months of difficulty sleeping and struggling for breath; little Orla was diagnosed with severe obstructive sleep apnoea and was booked in to have her tonsils removed in February 2021.
+Following months of difficulty sleeping and struggling for breath; little Orla was diagnosed with severe obstructive sleep apnoea and was booked in to have her tonsils removed.

-However, in December 2020, the day before her 3rd birthday, Orla started to be sick and lose balance.
-After various consultations with the GP, doctors and A&E, she was diagnosed with a brain tumour.
+But the day before her 3rd birthday, Orla started to be sick and lose balance.
+After various consultations, she was diagnosed with a brain tumour.

 Orla’s dad Jan said: “Orla was too young to communicate her true feelings but it was clear that she was scared and anxious – just like us.
 She was also extremely weak when she was admitted to hospital and remained like that for some time.